top of page

 We have a diverse range of endangered and threatened species at our project that all have a unique story to tell, and each species requires a different and often complex approach to conservation.
 In our educational tours, we try and convert the complex conservation information for each of our species into easy to understand information that is both educational and actionable.

-An important part of our education program for visitors is to not only learn about the importance of protecting endangered and threatened species, but also educating visitors about strategies to conserve the wild populations of these animals.
+An important part of our education programme for visitors is to not only learn about the importance of protecting endangered and threatened species, but also educating visitors about strategies to conserve the wild populations of these animals.
 We do this in the hope that visitors and volunteers can take these strategies away and apply them in their own communities.

 At Cheetah Experience we do our best to keep our visitors, volunteers and interns up to date on new research and findings in wildlife conservation, and post these on our Blog site and social media pages for the wider community to read and share.
 We encourage all those interested to follow us on Social Media or Subscribe to our newsletter to stay up to date on our animals and conservation information.
 Our belief is that sharing information with our supporters will help educate and encourage others to promote animal conservation among their friends, family and community.

-In our volunteer program, we have education sessions where the staff teach volunteers about certain topics related to animal care, or we work together as a team to research certain topics related to animal care, such as new enrichment activities or enclosure improvements.
+In our volunteer programme, we have education sessions where the staff teach volunteers about certain topics related to animal care, or we work together as a team to research certain topics related to animal care, such as new enrichment activities or enclosure improvements.
 Our hope is to have a repository of conservation and animal care information that volunteers, visitors and interns can access to help them learn about the best practices and research in conservation.

 At Cheetah Experience we do our best to keep our visitors, volunteers and interns up to date on new research and findings in wildlife conservation, and post these on our Blog site and social media pages for the wider community to read and share.
 We encourage all those interested to follow us on Social Media or Subscribe to our newsletter to stay up to date on our animals and conservation information.
 Our belief is that sharing information with our supporters will help educate and encourage others to promote animal conservation among their friends, family and community.

-In our volunteer program, we have education sessions where the staff teach volunteers about certain topics related to animal care, or we work together as a team to research certain topics related to animal care, such as new enrichment activities or enclosure improvements.
+In our volunteer programme, we have education sessions where the staff teach volunteers about certain topics related to animal care, or we work together as a team to research certain topics related to animal care, such as new enrichment activities or enclosure improvements.
 Our hope is to have a repository of conservation and animal care information that volunteers, visitors and interns can access to help them learn about the best practices and research in conservation.

 Responsible Conservation